You are here: 小蓝视频 Washington College of Law Impact Initiatives Programs Hracademy Advanced Courses Academy on Human Rights and Humanitarian Law

 4:30 - 6:20 pm聽(EST)

-*For students enrolled in the LL.M.聽in Human Rights and Humanitarian Law, this course corresponds to 2 academic credits.
+*For students enrolled in the LL.M.聽in Human Rights and Humanitarian Law, this seminar corresponds to 2 academic credits.

 • Gerald Staberock, General Secretary, World Organization against Torture, Geneva, Switzerland